wiem-2001/Java/README.md

-this repository documents my journey as i learn and explore the Java programming language
+This repository documents my journey as i learn and explore the Java programming language